Lesson 1 - Load Image Tiles to a Map

 - 4 minutes to read

-This step-by-step tutorial describes how to connect a map to the Bing Maps imagery service and load image tiles.
+This step-by-step tutorial describes how to connect a map to the Azure Maps imagery service and load image tiles.
 It also shows how to configure main map settings like the center point and zoom level.

-Step 1.
+#Step 1.
 Add a Map Control

 Run Microsoft Visual Studio (VS 2022 is used in this tutorial).